SSRTDevs/Twitterify/README.md

 <br/>

-Twitterify has undergone rigorous testing to ensure that it meets industry standards for web development best practices.
-We're proud to report that our project scored a perfect 100 in the Best Practices category of the Lighthouse report.
-This means that our code adheres to a set of recommended
+Twitterify has achieved a perfect score of 100 in the Best Practices category of the Lighthouse report, indicating that the project conforms to recommended web development standards.

+### Achievement

+- 🎉 Secured runner-up position at the Project Expo organized by our college

 ### Project Contributors
 [Abhishek Sharma](https://github.com/Abhi-tech-09)